Chart Color Schemes

 AreaSearch assessment of residential development activity positions Warrnambool - North among the top 25% of areas assessed nationwide

 Warrnambool North has seen approximately 185 new homes approved annually.
-Between FY21 and FY25929 homes were approved, with an additional 74 approved in FY26 so far.
-On average, over these five years, 0.8 new residents arrived per new home built.
+Over the past five financial years, from FY21 to FY25, a total of 929 homes were approved, with an additional 112 approved so far in FY26.
+On average, around 0.8 new residents have arrived per new home over these five years.

-This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and capacity for population growth beyond current forecasts.
-The average construction value of new homes was $261,000.
-In FY26, commercial approvals totaling $21.2 million have been registered, indicating moderate levels of commercial development.
+This indicates that new supply is meeting or exceeding demand, providing ample buyer choice and allowing for population growth beyond current forecasts.
+The average construction cost value of new homes has been $261,000.
+In FY26, $21.2 million in commercial approvals have been registered, indicating moderate levels of commercial development.

-Compared to the rest of Victoria, Warrnambool North has slightly more development activity, with 29.0% above the regional average per person over the five-year period.
+Compared to the rest of Victoria, Warrnambool North has seen slightly more development, with 29.0% above the regional average per person over the five-year period.
 This preserves reasonable buyer options while sustaining existing property demand.
-Recent construction in Warrnambool North comprises 88.0% detached dwellings and 12.0% townhouses or apartments, preserving the area's low-density nature with an emphasis on detached housing attracting space-seeking buyers.
+Recent construction in Warrnambool North comprises 88.0% detached dwellings and 12.0% townhouses or apartments, maintaining the area's low-density nature with a focus on detached housing that attracts space-seeking buyers.
 With around 139 people per dwelling approval, Warrnambool North exhibits characteristics of a growth area.
-Population forecasts indicate that Warrnambool North will gain approximately 6,443 residents by 2041.
-Construction is maintaining a reasonable pace with projected growth; however, as the population increases, buyers may encounter growing competition for available properties.
+Population forecasts suggest that Warrnambool North will gain approximately 6,443 residents by 2041, based on the latest AreaSearch quarterly estimate.
+Construction is currently maintaining a reasonable pace with projected growth; however, buyers may encounter increasing competition as the population continues to grow.

 Frequently Asked Questions - Development